 In fact, Wynn was home free by then.
 When she arrived at the screening area, her husband’s incorrect name had already been checked against a list of potential security threats and had passed.
 Once passengers receive their boarding passes, the Secure Flight process is already complete, according to the TSA.

-Airlines could make it easier to edit tickets if they wanted to.
+Airlines could make it easier to edit tickets or make them transferrable, if they wanted to.

 On Sabre, one of the reservations systems used by travel agents, the Secure Flight passenger data field is separate from the passenger name field, and the TSA doesn’t require the two to match.

 Why don’t airlines just let travelers know that the name on their ticket doesn’t need to match the name on their ID, only the name on the field that’s transmitted to TSA?
-Clarifying the policy would come as a relief to Lori Hoepner, a university researcher from New York who has tickets to fly from New York to New Orleans with her husband and 5-year-old son for President’s Day weekend.
+Clarifying the policy would come as a relief to Lori Hoepner.
+She is a university researcher from New York who has tickets to fly from New York to New Orleans with her husband and 5-year-old son for President’s Day weekend.
 She accidentally typed her husband’s name, Jedediah, in as “Jeb.”
-She called her airline to see whether it could edit the name on his ticket.
+Lori called her airline to see whether it could edit the name on his ticket.